Category Archives: 1966 Films

 Grade: B

-Loosely based on a British comic strip of the same name, Modesty Blaise (1966) is a campy, over-the-top escapist film that features a relaxed style but a convoluted plot.
+Modesty Blaise (1966) is a campy, over-the-top escapist film loosely based on a British comic strip.
+It features a relaxed style but a convoluted plot.

-Throughout the action, I chuckled at the situation comedy antics of the characters.
-Both heroes and villains get mixed up in one hokey situation after another and all of the actors seem well aware that they are not performing Shakespearean comedy.
+Throughout the action, I chuckled at the characters’ situational comedy antics.
+Both heroes and villains get mixed up in one hokey situation after another, and all the actors seem well aware that they are not performing Shakespearean comedy.

-They forge ahead with gusto making it as much of a zany offering as humanly possible.
+They forge ahead, making it as much of a zany offering as humanly possible.

-I mused at how much the film was reminiscent of television, Get Smart, a foolish but sweet-natured 1960s spy-genre offering.
+Much of the film is reminiscent of television, Get Smart, a foolish but sweet-natured 1960s spy-genre offering.

 This might prevent some from realizing how silly a film they’d just sat through

-Lavish locales like Amsterdam, London, and the roaring beaches off the coast of the Meditteranean Sea bring the film back from going too far off the rails and pepper it with some cultivation.
+Lavish locales like Amsterdam, and London, and the roaring beaches off the coast of the Mediterranean Sea bring the film back from going too far off the rails and pepper it with some cultivation.

-If one is in the right mood Modesty Blaise is a chuckle fest but if aching for high art don’t waste your time.
-The psychedelic and groovy art design and Mad Men-like sets won me over as I quickly forgot to try and piece together the overcomplicated plot.
+If you’re in the right mood, Modesty Blaise is a chuckle fest, but don’t waste your time if you’re aching for high art.
+The psychedelic, groovy art design and Mad Men-like sets won me over.

-Gorgeous Italian actress Monica Vitti leads the charge followed by the dashing English actor, Terence Stamp.
-Together, they make a lusty and good-looking pair though Vitti gets no acting accolades from me.
+Gorgeous Italian actress Monica Vitti leads the charge, followed by the dashing English actor Terence Stamp.
+Together, they make a lusty and good-looking pair, though Vitti gets no acting accolades.

 Her looks are the primary reason for her casting win.

-Soon after she joins the gang, sophisticated and dangerous head honcho Gabriel (Dirk Bogarde) grows suspicious of his new charge, and Modesty realizes that British Intelligence gave her a mission they could care less if she survives.
+Soon after she joins the gang, sophisticated and dangerous head honcho Gabriel (Dirk Bogarde) grows suspicious of his new charge; Modesty realizes that British Intelligence gave her a mission they could care less if she survives.

-She then enlists her former partner in crime, Willie (Stamp), to help her out of her peril while outsmarting both sides.
+She then enlists her former partner, Willie (Stamp), to help her out of her peril while outsmarting both sides.

-Most of the action scenes are ludicrous.
-The likelihood of any of the stories being true is slim to none.
-Plenty of sequences take place on a luxury yacht or some other water transportation so that viewers can see Vitti and Stamp clad in as little as possible.
+Most action scenes are ludicrous, and the likelihood of any of the stories being true is slim to none.
+Plenty of sequences are set on a luxury yacht or some other water transportation, and Vitti and Stamp are clad in as little as possible.

-I smirked at more than one James Bond nod though I dare say some influence on the still-to-be-made Diamonds Are Forever (1971) is noticed.
+I smirked at more than one James Bond nod, though some influence on the still-to-be-made Diamonds Are Forever (1971) is noticed.

 If I’m making Modesty Blaise out to be a terrible film, it’s not.